tamlut-modnys/curriculum/hsl-23-2/hsl5/hsl5.md

 >
 ```

-It returns cell, the head of which is summarized as `1.oks`, indicating that there is one arm in the core -- the `increment-100` arm.
+It returns a cell, the head of which is summarized as `1.oks`, indicating that there is one arm in the core -- the `increment-100` arm.
 The tail of it is the entire Dojo subject, containing a bunch of other cores with 17, 34, 14, 54, etc. arms.

 ![](Images/060.png)

 If you have a lot of history in your Dojo subject and you enter the above code, it may take a long time to print everything out.
-If you run `:dojo|wipe` to clear the history and thenn run it, it will run quickly and return a fairly short output like above.
+If you run `:dojo|wipe` to clear the history and run it, it will run quickly and return a fairly short output like above.

 ## Modifying the Payload
 If we pin something to the head of the Dojo subject, and then build our core, then we can see that it shows up in the core's payload (the data branch).
 Recall that the `=+` (tislus) rune pins something to the head of the subject and then computes the rest of the Hoon expression using that subject.